East Coast Main Line: Planned or proposed developments

 The European Union Directive 96/48/EC, Annex 1 defines high-speed rail's minimum Speed Limit as 200 km/h on existing lines which have been specially upgraded.

-Over the years successive infrastructure managers have developed schemes for route improvements.
-The most recent of which is the £247 million "ECML Connectivity Fund" included in the 2012 HLOS with the objective of increasing capacity and reducing journey times.
-Current plans include the following specific schemes:
+Over the years, successive infrastructure managers have developed schemes for route improvements.
+The most recent of these is the £247 million "ECML Connectivity Fund" included in the 2012 HLOS with the objective of increasing capacity and reducing journey times.
+Current plans include the following schemes: